esa/ccsds-css-frm-editor/ccsds.fr.model/README_ECORE_UPDATE.txt

 - Recover the custom OID editor control: checkout OidPropertiesEditionPartForm and OidPropertiesEditionPartImpl, not all user code sections are preserved
-	TODO: find a way to make this user code surviving the code generation
+	TODO: find a way to make this user code surviving the code generation Update license headers for new files by running 'mvn license:update-file-header'